whitehatjr1001/whitehatjr1001/README.md

 <p align="left"> <a href="https://x.com/teac_tales" target="blank"><img src="https://img.shields.io/twitter/follow/rohith?logo=twitter&style=for-the-badge" alt="rohith sai" /></a> </p>

-- 🔭 I’m currently working on **LLumina.ai from Deepedge,  an Industrial AI Solution that can help Industries to improve their productivity and security by a swarn of multimodel Agents**
+- 🔭 I’m currently working on **metafloor.ai from Deepedge,  an Industrial AI Solution that can help Industries to improve their productivity and security by a swarn of multimodel Agents**

 - 🌱 I’m interested in  **Open Source contributions**